 We often view the world through a limited perspective and fail to see the larger narrative, the foundational differences in world views.
 A liberally inclined person may look at some conservative ideas and see totalitarianism.
-A conservative invariably does the same.
+A conservative invariably does the same, they see authoritarianism at the end of socialism.
 Neither is absolutely wrong, but it is also unlikely that when a person right or left speaks these words or has these thoughts that they understand why this is true.

 Within the umbrella of the philosophy of the Enlightenment, within the context of millennia of Western political, philosophical and theological thought, both left and right, conservative and liberal ideas of freedom, economics and government exist side by side.
 They are complementary, they share the same basic world view.
 Conservatism and liberalism, left and right, in the Western tradition, are based upon realism, rationalism, and acceptance of truth - this is Classical Liberalism.

 The image above represents the various ideations of thought that derive from the Enlightenment.
 Obviously there is a vast swath of difference across this spectrum but at the core the most rigid forms of republicanism and the most liberal forms of scientific socialism share in common an acceptance of materialism, rationalism, realism and objective truth.
 From right to left, there is a difference in agreement as to what constitutes objective truth but everything that is true to the Enlightenment, everything above the 'cut line' agrees on the foundational world view, there is an agreement that truth exists.

 The Enlightenment itself was subjected to a counter-revolution, beginning with Immanuel Kant and continuing through philosophers like Søren Kierkegaard and Friedrich Nietzsche and finally to the modern era and postmodernism.
 The counter-revolution was a slow but steady assault on the ability of men to know truth and finally of the existence of truth at all.